CONSOLIDATOR OWNERSHIP OF GENERAL PRACTICES IS RAPIDLY ACCELERATING:

 Based on current trends, corporate consolidators (many are owned and or controlled by private equity firms) could potentially own and operate up to 60% of all general veterinary practices within the next decade, representing approximately 75% (often buy larger practices that employ many DVMs) of the total general practice market.

 Consolidators seek to grow very rapidly — buying as many veterinary hospitals as fast as possible.
-Veterinary consolidators generally pay a premium (sometimes two or three times more) than what an independent veterinarian or an associate doctor would offer — independent practice owners selling out to big corporations.
+Veterinary consolidators generally pay a premium, sometimes two or three times more than what an independent or an associate veterinarian would offer — majority of independent practice owners are now selling out to big corporations.

 Acquisitions of veterinary practices are primarily tracked by Brakke Consulting, a leading management consulting firm specializing in the animal health, veterinary and pet industries.
 The vast majority of transactions are not required to be reported to the Federal Trade Commission (FTC) which seeks to protect consumers and promote competition – imposes prior notice and approval requirements on a very limited number of transactions.